In this article we will talk about key Single Sign-on benefits and how you can use VYou to create a seamless authentication process.

 There is no doubt that a new app that frustrates customers with a painful sign-on process will not enjoy as much success as one that offers an easier experience.
 Today’s competitive landscape ensures that there is always another option for customers to choose if yours presents them with too much friction or confusion.
 SSO increases the chance that users will choose your app and use it more frequently.

 - Regulatory Compliance

 Industry regulations require companies to implement security measures to protect data against cybercriminals and unauthorized use or disclosure.
-Single sign-on is often implemented as part of a broader identity and access management (IAM) solution which can help you comply with regulations that require strong authentication and access control.
+Single sign-on is often implemented as part of a broader user management and access management solution which can help you comply with regulations that require strong authentication and access control.
 IAM can also help businesses comply with other regulatory requirements pertaining to privacy, activity tracking and single logout.

 SSO is only one aspect of managing user access.
 It must be combined with access control, permission control, activity logs, and other measures for tracking and controlling user behavior within an organization’s internal systems.
 Good news is that VYou solution has it all, all these features in a box, ready from day one!

 Single Sign-On with VYou